Wertik/Milestones/README.md

   - regionNames == list of region names

  PLANNED:
-  - block under the player..
+  - block under the player.. idk..

 OPTIONS:
-  - inform-player == boolean
+  - log-only-once == count the milestone only once, doesn't work on global milestones curently
+  - global-milestone == boolean, the milestone counts for all of the players together

+REWARDS:
   - inform-message == string, the message only the player gets
-  - broadcast == boolean
   - broadcast-message == string, the message all of the players get
-  - log-only-once == count the milestone only once, doesn't work on global milestones curently
-  - global-milestone == boolean, the milestone counts for all of the players together
   - commands == list<string>, list of commands that run after completing the milestone
+  - items == list of items from data storage the player gets

 LOGGED EVENTS:
   - entityDeath